amiralisahraei/Lung_cancer_classification/README.md

 # Lung Cancer Classification
 This project is a FastAPI-based API for lung cancer classification.
 It provides endpoints to classify chest CT images into 4 categories based on input images.
+In addiotion, I have dockerized the project.

 # Steps
 * first I have maden an effort to train the model by my own model and a pre-trained model